AMINE-ADJ/rfsim/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

 ```
 You can find all the logs in `<path to oai sources>/openairinterface5g/logs`.

-This setup has been tested with up to 40 UEs running on a machine equipped with 64 CPUs.
 # TODO
 - Handle connection teardown.
 - Make memory management more efficient.